helixml/docs/content/helix/private-deployment/controlplane.md

 ### Local Helix on Linux or Windows (WSL2) with a GPU

-This will set up the CLI, the controlplane and a runner on localhost if a GPU is available (auto mode):
+This will set up the CLI, the controlplane and a runner on localhost if a GPU is available:
 ```
 sudo ./install-helix.sh
 ```